SS Agwiworld

-The SS Agwiworld was a tanker ship that was able to evade an attack off the coast of California in the early days of World War II.
+SS Agwiworld was a tanker ship that was able to evade an attack off the coast of California in the early days of World War II.
 Agwiworld was built by Sun Shipbuilding in Chester, Pennsylvania on the Delaware River.
 Agwiworld's keel was laid down on July 28, 1920.
 The vessel was launched on December 22, 1920, and delivered on January 19, 1921.
 Agwiworld was owned and operated by Richfield Oil Company and homeport was Los Angeles, California.